Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SqlQueryMonitoring.md

 # SQL Query Monitoring

-SQL query monitoring captures database activity during Orchard Core requests and lets UI tests enforce performance-oriented expectations.
+SQL query monitoring captures what SQL ran during an Orchard Core request, so your UI tests can check for common performance problems.

 It detects: